Author: Yzanne Mackay

 Added to this social and cultural confusion is linguistic confusion.
 When so much brain-power is spent simply working out what the language used around you means, there’s little energy left over for other functions, such as trying to determine the precise intent behind an email or text.

 These factors explain why it’s so important to specifically address internet safety with your new EAL learners.
 The Learning Village flashcard resources from Across Cultures can help here:

 You can use these flashcards as the basis of a lesson on internet safety for EAL learners.
-For instance, if your school is holding a Year Group assembly on online safety, or delivering a series of lessons on this in Computing or form time, it might be useful to pre-teach this content in a small-group EAL session beforehand.
+For instance, if your school is holding a Year Group assembly on online safety, it might be useful to pre-teach this content in a small-group EAL session beforehand.
 As well as delivering vital content, the flashcards introduce the learner to repeated sentence patterns and grammatical structures, helping them use and manipulate these.

 The online world is here to stay – so let’s make it as safe and rewarding for our EAL learners as possible!